Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 This doesn't mean we should abandon teaching thinking skills, but we should recognise that critical thinking in one domain doesn't automatically transfer to another.
 Students need opportunities to practise thinking skills across multiple domains.

-Another misconception suggests that sufficient practice with content will automatically produce transfer.
-While practice is necessary, the type of practice matters enormously.
+Another misconception suggests that sufficient practise with content will automatically produce transfer.
+While practise is necessary, the type of practise matters enormously.
 Practising the same problems repeatedly in identical formats builds automaticity but not flexibility.

 The Understanding Myth